palantir/aip-sdk/docs/introduction.md

 Steps 1, 2, and 3 are what you have to do manually, while Steps 4 and 6 are what AIP does for you.
 Step 5 is merely where your implementation of the `Configure` method runs.

-## Adding a processor in the AIP Config UI
+## (When testing against the real AIP) Adding a processor in the AIP Config UI

 ### Video Walkthrough
 [Watch this walkthrough video](https://palantir.box.com/s/g58r83a5ney9uvhlyfx763pepbt7r6lb) to create your first processor and add it to a pipeline via the AIP Config App.
 For most use cases, the video provides the simplest way to get your processor up and running quickly.